MalteNeugebauer/pymoodlequizlib/README.md

    - 1 for excluding
  - Choose a version (see below).
  - Run the script [csv_to_mbz.py](csv_to_mbz.py).
 Make sure to import the chosen version and pass it as an argument to the file generation function.
 You can define a name for the output file.
 By default, the output file's name is `output.mbz`.
- - Import the output file in your Moodle course as described in the [Moodle documentation](https://docs.moodle.org/500/en/Course_restore).
+ - Import the output file(s) in your Moodle course as described in the [Moodle documentation](https://docs.moodle.org/500/en/Course_restore).

 ## Versions
 For more information on the different versions, see the [math-digital-mentoring repository](https://github.com/MalteNeugebauer/math-digital-mentoring) or [its website](https://malteneugebauer.github.io/math-digital-mentoring/).